 “The college has an extremely strong focus on the very good development of students’ personal and employability skills through its outstanding volunteering initiatives and many other projects, which have a significant impact on the local communities in which the students reside.”
 Ofsted

 How does my child get their views represented at College?

-We attach great importance to all students having the opportunity make their voice heard and we provide regular opportunities for them to do this including a well-established Student Parliament.
-You can read more on our student voice page.
+We attach great importance to all students having the opportunity to make their voice heard.
+We provide regular opportunities for them to do this including a well-established Student Executive.
 In addition the NUS (National Union of Students) represents students at the College.

 How does my child know if they are on track with their studies?

 Our student tracking systems and tutorial support was particularly highly praised in our recent Ofsted inspection.
 Students have access to a tracking system that details their attendance, their assignment marks and all the other information relating to their progress.

 “Teachers and students make good use of weekly tutorials to update personal learning targets through the very accessible and highly valued progress tracker system.”
 Ofsted